AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/real-use-monitoring-for-aem-as-a-cloud-service.md

 >[!NOTE]
 >
->Adobe is excited to announce the [GA rollout](/help/release-notes/release-notes-cloud/release-notes-current.md#real-use-monitoring) for Real Use Monitoring service, the client-side collection of data.
-It is an automated service and there is no customer setup required.
+>Real Use Monitoring service, the client-side collection of data, is an automated service.
+No customer setup is required.

 >[!INFO]
 >